 - Whatever you've got on your hands we're going to wash the mold after this.
 Pop them into the sink with some warm soapy water and just gently give them a wash.
 Make sure the cavities are all clean as well.

 - Instead of just letting it drip dry, you can take a piece of paper towel and blot off all the excess water and soapsuds because if you leave them on there to dry, it's going to leave marks on the mold.

 - Don't ever leave your molds directly in the sunlight because that will start to break down the silicone and ruin them.

-There’s nothing better than silicone rubber if one wants to make reliable and long-lasting moulds.
+There’s nothing better than silicone rubber if one wants to make reliable and long-lasting molds.
 It is really second-to-none for reproducing detail, in addition to having the ideal combination of flexibility and strength.
-But silicone rubber isn’t cheap, averaging about $25 per lb. and unlike many other materials there are no ‘cut-price’ versions.
+But silicone rubber isn’t cheap, averaging about $25 per lb.
+And unlike many other materials, there are no ‘cut-price’ versions.

 The first time mold making was not that easy, especially cut in zig-zag line and seal it up well.
 But it's worthy when you're capable of making resin molds of everything!